CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 [http://www.example.edu.](http://www.example.edu.)
 259200 IN A 1.2.3.
 [http://www.example.edu.](http://www.example.edu.)
 259200 IN RRSIG ... <signature>

-If everything has been set up correctly, you should able to get the answer, the IP address ofwww. example.eduif the reply is authentic.
-Pay attention to theadflag, which meansauthentic data.
+If everything has been set up correctly, you should able to get the answer, the IP address of www. example.edu if the reply is authentic.
+Pay attention to the ad flag, which means authentic data.
 If this flag is set, all the records in the reply are authentic, i.e., the DNSSEC validation is successful.
 If the DNSSEC is not enabled, you will still get answers, but this flag will not be set.
 If the reply is not authentic, you will get an error message.
 Please design an experiment to demonstrate